vicharak-in/vicharak-docs/source/vaaman-maskrom-mode.rst

         4. Run the ``rbrom`` command to enter maskrom mode.

         5. The device should now be in maskrom mode.
+The LEDs on the board should turn off.

         .. dropdown:: Success Logs